 When looking out the window from Wally's office we tug boats around the harbor.
 The WBAL TV station is located on Television hill in the Northwestern section of city nowhere near the harbor.
 See more

 There are no small jobs here.
 A newspaper is a daily miracle.

-Performed by Hat Trick See more
+by Mark Snow See more